 The following six tips are here to help!
 Since everyone is unique, I recommend trying a few of these activities to help find what suits you best.

 #1.
 Exercise to Ease Restlessness in Your Brain

-When stress attacks, our brain fires excitatory neurons that indicate this anxious emotion.
+When stress attacks, our brain fires excitatory neurons indicate this anxious emotion.
 In order for this feeling to go away, it needs the neurotransmitter GABA to essentially “hush” these excited neurons.

 Dr. Gould, director of the Gould Lab at Princeton, researched the difference in the brains of running mice vs. sedentary mice.
-Gould concluded that the hippocampus of runners were vastly different from that of the sedentary mice.
+Gould concluded that the hippocampus of runners was vastly different from that of the sedentary mice.